 Stop engine, place transmission in neutral position, and apply parking brake before lying beneath vehicle for this procedure.
+Failure to observe can result in death or serious injury.

 See the Leveling System/Room Extension Operator's Manual in your InfoCase for control box fuse replacement information.
 If no fuses are blown, go to the next step.